KimiEatsCode/kimids-tokens-project-figma/README.md

-# Getting Started with Create React App
+# Practice project for using style dictionary cli build tool with Figma design tokens.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).